We are a national political initiative for opening Norwegian universities and colleges in various ways:

 - Opening universities and colleges to more flexible modes of teaching and learning by stimulating the creative and competent use of ICT.

-NOU is established and supported by the Norwegian government and the Ministry of Education and Research, who appoints the members of the NOU Board.
-The headquarters of NOU is at the University of Tromsø, the northernmost university in the world.
+Our agency is established and supported by the Norwegian government and the Ministry of Education and Research, who appoints the members of the Board.

 - project funding